SHELOSHIM: Mourning for the 30 days and the 12 months

 SHAVING, HAIRCUTS, AND NAILS

 During thirty days, counting from the day of burial, mourners for parents or other relatives are forbidden to shave or cut their hair or nails.
 In the case of Abelim for father or mother, this period is extended for one additional day, according to the Mashadi tradition.
 Women can fix or cut their hair after seven days.
 However, the Mashadi tradition is that older women and widows refrain from cutting or dyeing their hair for 30 days.
 And the same rule applies to trimming their nails.
-For men, a holiday mebatel for nails and dyeing hair but not for shaving.
+For men, a holiday cancels te prohibition for cutting nails and dyeing hair but not for shaving.

 RESTRICTIONS